waggle-sensor/waggle-docs/docs/tutorials/accessing-data.md

 A detailed description of the data model can be found [here](https://github.com/waggle-sensor/waggle-beehive-v2/blob/main/docs/querying-measurements.md#data-model).

-## Large Files (i.e. Training Data)
+## Accessing Large Files (i.e. Training Data)
-Sensor data from nodes that comes in numerical or textual form (e.g. temperature) is stored natively in our time series database.
-Sensor data in form of large files (images, audio, movies..) is stored in the Sage object store, but is referenced in the time series data, see the following example:
+A query to the Sage sensor query API can give a result that looks like this:
 ```json
 {
   "timestamp":"2021-02-24T21:14:33.094407Z",